MechanicalRock/mechanicalrock.github.io/_posts/2020-12-25-taking-the-plunger-to-your-pipeline.md

 The secret to delivering value to your customers faster is ensuring that your path to getting that value out is as lean as possible.
 The key to unencumbering your pipeline is limiting the amount of time that the next step in your pipeline spends waiting for all the preceding steps to finish.
 For most software, this means reducing the amount of manual processes involved.
 This generally manifests itself via waiting for an external approval; examples of which could appear from ceremonial change-management procedures (CAB anyone?), handovers to external testing teams etc.

-Rome wasn't a built in a day, and it can be difficult to institute the kind of change needed to deliver better software, faster, in an organisation that has has been doing certain things a certain way for years, and has created internal power structures to sustain "how things are done around here".
-It would certainly be easier to remove the waste on day one it may exceed the amount of political capital that a team is willing to spend.
+Rome wasn't a built in a day, and it can be difficult to institute the kind of change needed to deliver better software, faster, in an organisation that has been doing certain things a certain way for years, and has created internal power structures to sustain "how things are done around here".
+It would certainly be easier to remove the waste on day one it though that may exceed the amount of political capital that a team is willing to spend.
 An alternative method is to understand the current way of working and try to find a bridge to a brighter future that does not involve significant reconfiguration of critical infrastructure (in this case, your pipelines).

 The key to this is ensuring that whatever pipeline you use to deploy to production is as close to the 'final state' as possible.
 This means you do not encumber the pipeline itself with the opinions of any external processes.
 Ideally no manual approvals occur between a commit hitting mainline and it reaching production.
 If you are required to have manual reviews and approvals these occur at the time of a pull-request.